 For the Humans

-Insider Tip: Enter via Junee Court.
-It gives you the easiest access to the main grassy stretch.
-Also, remember that while the sides are fenced by houses, the ends are open to the street, so keep your lead handy when you get near the road.
+Insider Tip: Access via Junee Court for the easiest way onto the main grassy stretch.
+Remember that while the sides are protected by fences, the ends open to the street, so keep your lead handy.

 The Final Verdict

-For official info, check the Mornington Peninsula Shire website.
+For more official info, check the Mornington Peninsula Shire website.

-A: No, there are no public toilets on-site.
+A: No, there are no public toilets at the reserve.